abdrahmansoltan/Learning-Notes/Frontend/TypeScript/2-TS-Types.md

 - It's the most flexible type in Typescript, It allows you to assign any type to that variable
 - It means that TS has no idea what this is, and can't check anything about it
-- It's used when you don't know what the type of the variable will be
+- It's used when you don't know what the type of the variable will be (**as a fallback** when you don't know what the type will be)
 - Avoid using it as much as possible, as it defeats the purpose of using Typescript

 ---